Research Fellows

 Studied Medieval and Modern History, Oriental Studies, Comparative Religion, Theology and International Law at Bonn, Tübingen and Hamburg Universities.

-Maria-Angels Roque is the Editor-in-Chief of the journal Quaderns de la Mediterrània since 2000.
+Maria-Àngels Roque Anthropologist Maria-Àngels Roque Maria-Angels Roque has been the Editor-in-Chief of the journal Quaderns de la Mediterrània (2000-2025).
 She has been Director of the Department of Mediterranean Cultures and Civil Society since 2001 and Head of Network of the Spanish Network of the Anna Lindh Foundation since 2007.
 She has more than 30 years of experience in carrying out anthropological and social research, projects and several publications and books.

 Previously, she held the position of Director of Studies at the then Catalan Institute of Mediterranean Studies (1989-2000), Technical Director of the 1st Euromed Civil Forum (1995), and Technical Advisor to the Euromed Women’s Conference Barcelona+10 (2005).
 She was also a member of the editorial board of L’année du Maghreb (2002-2010) and Visiting Professor at the École des Hautes Études en Sciences Sociales (EHESS) and at the Collège de France.